ningli12/Sarah-Ning-Li/README.md

+# About me...
 😄 Work hard play hard!
-👩‍💻 I am a full stack engineer, with experience in Html, CSS, JavaScript, NodeJs, React, Java...
+👩‍💻 I am a full stack engineer, with experience in Ruby on Rails, JavaScript, NodeJs, React, Redux, Postgresql, MongoDB...
+⭐ I speak Chinese and English

 <!---
 ningli12/ningli12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.